The Social Network: Historical accuracy

 The script was leaked online in July 2009.
 In November 2009, executive producer Kevin Spacey said, "The Social Network is probably going to be a lot funnier than people might expect it to be."
 The Cardinal Courier stated that the film was about "greed, obsession, unpredictability and sex" and asked, "Although there are over 500 million Facebook users, does this mean Facebook can become a profitable blockbuster movie?"

 At the D8 conference hosted by D: All Things Digital on June 2, 2010, host Kara Swisher told Zuckerberg she knew he was not happy with The Social Network being based on him, to which he replied, "I just wished that nobody made a movie of me while I was still alive."
 Zuckerberg stated to Oprah Winfrey that the drama and partying of the film is mostly fiction, and that he had spent most of the past six years focusing, working hard, and coding Facebook.
 Speaking to an audience at Stanford University, Zuckerberg said that instead of making Facebook to "get girls", he made it because he enjoyed "building things".
 He added that the film accurately depicted his wardrobe, saying, "It's interesting the stuff that they focused on getting right—like every single shirt and fleece they had in that movie is actually a shirt or fleece that I own."

 Facebook co-founder Dustin Moskovitz called the film a "dramatization of history ... it is interesting to see my past rewritten in a way that emphasizes things that didn't matter, (like the Winklevosses, who I've still never even met and had no part in the work we did to create the site over the past 6 years) and leaves out things that really did (like the many other people in our lives at the time, who supported us in innumerable ways)".
 According to Moskovitz:

 Co-founder Eduardo Saverin said "the movie was clearly intended to be entertainment and not a fact-based documentary".
-Sorkin said: "I don't want my fidelity to be to the truth; I want it to be to storytelling.
+Sean Parker described the film and its depiction of him as "a morally reprehensible human being" as "a complete work of fiction," and claimed that he remained friends with Saverin.
+Sorkin said, "I don't want my fidelity to be to the truth; I want it to be to storytelling.
 What is the big deal about accuracy purely for accuracy's sake, and can we not have the true be the enemy of the good?"